conflux-fans/conflux-scaffold/README.md

 ![ContractInteraction](./img/ContractInteraction.png)

-Front-end Interactoion with the Contract is simplified through components and hooks
+Front-end Interaction with the Contract is simplified through components and hooks

 - Setting up a contract instance of the contract deployed